jamesdonoh/data-mining/report.md

 Table: Summary of KNIME workflows\label{knime-workflows}

-For convenience, the data files mentioned above are also included in the `data/ subdirectory (as permitted under the Open Government Licence).
+For convenience, the data files mentioned above are also included in the `data` subdirectory (as permitted under the Open Government Licence).

+The transformed ARFF version of the dataset suitable for use in WEKA is included in the same subdirectory as `Accidents-2Veh-TWMV.arff`.

 ## Attribute types

 Every data row in each data file represents an object with a number of attributes that describe its features or characteristics [@han, p.
 40].
-The types of each attribute in the data set are summarised in Appendix A.
+The types of each attribute in the data set along with example values for each are given in Figures \ref{data-type-accidents}, \ref{data-type-vehicles} and \ref{data-type-casualties}.

+\begin{sidewaysfigure}
+\centering
+\includegraphics{data-types-accidents.pdf}
+\caption{Attribute types for Accidents file\label{data-type-accidents}}
+\end{sidewaysfigure}

+\begin{sidewaysfigure}
+\centering
+\includegraphics{data-types-vehicles.pdf}
+\caption{Attribute types for Vehicles file\label{data-type-vehicles}}
+\end{sidewaysfigure}

+\begin{sidewaysfigure}
+\centering
+\includegraphics{data-types-casualties.pdf}
+\caption{Attribute types for Casulaties file\label{data-type-casualties}}
+\end{sidewaysfigure}

 ## Coding of nominal data

 Many attributes in the data set are of nominal data type (that is, representing names of things) but contain integer values.
 For example, an object in the *Accidents* file may have a value of *20* for the attribute `Police_Force`, but this number is not intended to be used quantitatively, instead it represents a nominal value [@han, p.
 41].
 In this case, *20* represents the West Midlands police force.

-An accompanying Excel spreadsheet `Road-Accident-Safety-Data-Guide.xls` (linked under *Additional resources*) provides lookup tables of all possible values for such 'coded' nominal types.
+An accompanying Excel spreadsheet `Road-Accident-Safety-Data-Guide.xls` (linked under *Additional resources* on the data.gov.uk page) provides lookup tables of all possible values for such 'coded' nominal types.
 This means such attributes have an _enumerated value domain_ [@oecd].
 The spreadsheet also explains that the special value `-1` represents "NULL or out of range values".

 ## Data relationships

 The Excel spreadsheet that accompanies the data set also explains the relations between the individual files:

-> The ACC_Index field give a unique index for each accident and links to Vehicle and Casualty data.
+> The ACC_Index field gives a unique index for each accident and links to Vehicle and Casualty data.
 Casualties are linked to vehicles by "VEHREF".

 Each of the three files therefore constitutes a relation with its own primary key [@codd], with `ACC_Index` (given as `Accident_Index` in the CSV header rows) as a unique accident identifier and `Casualty_Reference` and `Vehicle_Reference` identifying each casualty and the vehicle with which they are associated, respectively.
 The primary keys for each relation are shown in the simplified Entity Relationship (ER) diagram in Figure \ref{entity-relationship}.